CaptainCodeman/firestore-converter/README.md

 Likewise you may not want to use the `WithFieldValue<Model>` in the `toFirestore` method which is only required if you'll be making use of [`FieldValue`](https://firebase.google.com/docs/reference/js/v8/firebase.firestore.FieldValue) sentinel types, but require you to cast the model types as in the example above.

-### Converter Methods
+### Adapter Methods

-The `Converter` instance passed in to your Data Converter class provides the following methods all from the perspective of the Object Model.
+The `Adapter` instance passed in to your Data Converter class provides the following methods all from the perspective of the Applications Object Model.
 You'll typically be using the `from...` methods in the `toFirestore` method (**from** Object Model, to DB Model) and the `to...` methods in the `fromFirestore` method (**to** Object Model, from DB Model).
 Personally, I would have make the 'to' and 'from' being to and from the database formats, but the firebase SDKs already used this opposite naming so I've aligned with that to hopefully avoid confusion.

 | Method                                          | Description                                          |
 | ----------------------------------------------- | ---------------------------------------------------- |